syndbg/syndbg.github.io/content/posts/2026-04-24-writing-a-kubernetes-csi-driver.md

 The CSI spec is verbose but consistent.
 Once you've implemented `CreateVolume` and `NodeStageVolume`, the pattern repeats.
 The hard parts are operational: idempotency under retries, async backend polling, and getting mount propagation right in the DaemonSet.

 The [official CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) and the [kubernetes-csi examples repo](https://github.com/kubernetes-csi/csi-driver-host-path) are the two references worth keeping open while building.
+Note, even though the examples repo says this is not a good example, it's actually a decent start to get the boilerplate and setup right.